Thanhha456/Grid_game_TwentyFortyEight/README.md

 In the bottom two rows, a pair of matching tiles merge.
 Note that it does not matter if there were empty squares between the tiles befor e they slid.
 The merge happens to adjacent tiles after they have slid over as far as possible.
 In the bottom row, only one pair of "4" tiles merge.
 In particular, the two tiles furthest to the right are the two that merged.
 This is because you moved right.
 Had you moved left, for instance, the two tiles furthest to the left would have merged instead.
-If instead, you had moved up starting from the original board, then the tiles would have slid and merged to yield the following final positi
+If instead, you had moved up starting from the original board, then the tiles would have slid and merged to yield the following final position:
-on:

 Note the following about how the tiles slide and merge here:
 In the left column, the first two "2" tiles merged to become a "4" tile.
-This "4" tile, however, did not merge with the existing "4" til e, as tiles can only merge once on a turn.
+This "4" tile, however, did not merge with the existing "4" tile, as tiles can only merge once on a turn.
 In all of the other columns, the tiles just slid up as far as they could go with no further merging.

 Adding New Tiles

 Finally, after all of the tiles have slid and merged, a new tile is added to the board randomly.
-Note that a new tile is added only if the m ove actually changed the board in any way (meaning that either at least one tile slid and/or one pair of tiles merged).
-Otherwise, that dire ction was not a legal move and nothing should happen.
+Note that a new tile is added only if the move actually changed the board in any way (meaning that either at least one tile slid and/or one pair of tiles merged).
+Otherwise, that direction was not a legal move and nothing should happen.
 The new tile is added to a randomly selected empty grid square after the tiles have moved and slid.
 The new tile is either a "2" or a "4".
-I n our version of the game, the value of the new tile should be randomly selected such that it has a value of "2" roughly 90% of the time and a value of "4" roughly 10% of the time.
+In our version of the game, the value of the new tile should be randomly selected such that it has a value of "2" roughly 90% of the time and a value of "4" roughly 10% of the time.

 The Initial Board

 The game starts with a board that has two initial tiles on it.
 You can think of this board as an empty board with two tiles added, using the procedure described above for adding new tiles.
 Each tile will either have a value of "2" or "4".
-And, as described above, the value of a t ile will be "2" roughly 90% of the time.
+And, as described above, the value of a tile will be "2" roughly 90% of the time.

 Ending the Game